tokens-studio/graph-engine/packages/vscode-extension/readme.md

 Due to the embedding of the `@tokens-studio/graph-editor`, this requires a large initial page load.
 This will be rectified in future releases.

+Due to how serialization occurs for array buffers and typed arrays, you must use engine 1.57.0 and above of vscode to prevent huge data transfer inefficiencies

 ## Release Notes

 Please see the changelog included in the project for more information